Zero1UP/PS2-Memory-Card-Formatter/README.md

 This App May Not Be Compatible With Some Models of the PS2.

 ## Notice
-This Program Was Built with The PS2DEV sdk https://github.com/ps2dev/ps2sdk
+This Program Was Built with The PS2DEV sdk and has utilized sample code from it https://github.com/ps2dev/ps2sdk

 ## Warranty
 This Application Has No Warranty.
 The Creators of this app cannot be held Responsible for any damage